-Question Indicative Content Marks Guidance (C) Indicative Content Duffy: Liar OR Stealing Liar is written in the third person and seems to be judging the liar harshly: 'RottenLiar' There is much about the woman's behaviour to comment on, some of which may strike a reader as being just a more extreme version of the attempts to impress others which is a fairly common human failing.
+(c) Duffy: Liar OR Stealing 16 Liar is written in the third person and seems to be judging the liar harshly: 'RottenLiar' There is much about the woman's behaviour to comment on, some of which may strike a reader as being just a more extreme version of the attempts to impress others which is a fairly common human failing.
 At the end, however, there is a brief recognition that those we think of as respectable and 'normal' may not be quite so.
 Stealing is written in the first person, by a boastful persona who is also bored - boredom leading him, he claims, to steal unusual things.
 A snowman may seem extreme and weird - although there has been at least one case in the press - as he tells us at the end, and we are given fairly close detail of how he managed it.
 Clearly, the persona is disturbed: he wants the snowman as a 'mate/with a mind as cold as the slice of ice/within my own brain' and when he has stolen it, he is filled with anger and destroys it.
-It may be difficult for candidates to understand such behaviour - perhaps we should hope so - but there should Marks 11 Basic answers will probably run through the strangeness of either character but answers should rise up the bands depending on how well they show understanding of Duffy's fascination with 'anti-establishment-verging-on-psychotic' minds and how she presents them.
-Answers which look at the techniques she uses should reach band 4.
+It may be difficult for candidates to understand such behaviour - perhaps we should hope so - but there should be plenty of detail of his behaviour to comment on.
+Candidates should be able to comment on the apparently strange behaviour and show how the chosen character has been vividly presented.
+Answers will climb the bands according to how well the candidate's ideas have been synthesised and conceptualised.
+Sophisticated answers should reveal personal engagement and thorough analysis.